2019 Edition — Quality of Care: Children’s Health

 Over the last few decades, there has been a significant growth in the measurement and reporting of health care quality outcomes.
 As health care evolves, it is important to continue to monitor and report on the quality of care delivered to patients in California and across the US.
 This is part of a series of measures CHCF is publishing on the quality of care in our state.
 Topics range from maternal to end-of-life care, and include measures on behavioral health, chronic conditions, and patient safety.

 This set of quality measures focuses on children’s health and reports the most recently available data, including rates of vaccinations, being overweight, and potentially preventable hospital admissions.
 The charts below provide a look at these data.
-If you would like a version of these charts to use in your own presentation or report, please contact Audrey Chiang.

 A higher percentage of 0- to 11-year-old children with Medi-Cal were overweight compared to children of the same ages with employment-based coverage.
 Similarly, adolescents age 12–17 with Medi-Cal coverage were more likely to be overweight or obese than adolescents with employment-based coverage.
 Being overweight or obese1 increases the risk of various health problems, including diabetes, high blood pressure, and asthma.